prodotnet/JavaFX-LoanSystem-Dasboard/README.md

 # JavaFx Loan System Dashboard

-**Prodotnet** is a project that demonstrates expertise in Java Development and showcases various skills, including software design, algorithm development, and documentation.
+**JavaFx Loan System Dashboard** is a project that demonstrates expertise in Java Development and showcases various skills, including software design, algorithm development, and documentation.
 This repository serves as a comprehensive resource for Java-based application development.

 ## Skills Used